ninianne98/CarrotCakeCMS-Core/README.md

 	There may be some warnings, you can ignore them

 1. The SQL Server database should be running and an empty database matching the one specified in the connection string.
 If you are running the code a second or later time, it will auto update if there are schema changes (see dbo note above).
-Do not share a database between the MVC and WebForms editions.
+Do not share a database between the Core, MVC 5, and WebForms editions.
 If you manually add the first EF migration to an existing MVC5 version of this CMS, it will automatically migrate the data, Make a backup FIRST!.

 1. if the database is empty or has pending database changes, the EF migrations will be automatically applied.